Australia's iron ore ports cleared ahead of cyclone: Pilbara Ports Authority

 “The Port Of Dampier has completed Stage 3 – Clear Port and will be moving to shut down,” it said.

-Port Hedland is the world’s biggest export point for iron ore and is used by BHP Group, Fortescue and Hancock Prospecting, while Rio Tinto exports out of Port of Dampier.
+Port Hedland is the world’s biggest export point for iron ore and is used by BHP Group, Fortescue and billionaire Gina Rinehart’s Hancock Prospecting, while Rio Tinto exports out of Port of Dampier.

-BHP and Rio said on Thursday they were monitoring the situation and making preparations ahead of Saturday, when a tropical low off the coast of Western Australia is forecast to develop into a category 3 cyclone that was set to make landfall in the Pilbara area.
+BHP and Rio said on Thursday they were monitoring the situation and making preparations ahead of Saturday, when a tropical low off the coast of Western Australia was forecast to develop into a category 3 cyclone that was set to make landfall in the Pilbara area.

-“Gales expected on the Pilbara coast this evening or overnight,” the Bureau of Meteorology said an alert on Friday.
+“Gales expected on the Pilbara coast this evening or overnight,” the Bureau of Meteorology said in an alert on Friday.

 “Destructive winds to commence on the coast Saturday morning,” the bureau added.

+Rio shipped out 327.4 million tonnes of the steel making ingredient last year, while BHP shipped out 240 million tonnes and Fortescue shipped out 88.6 million tonnes.

+A series of cyclones last year crimped exports in the first quarter.

-Reporting by Melanie Burton; Editing by Muralikumar Anantharaman and Sherry Jacob-Phillips
+Reporting by Melanie Burton; Editing by Muralikumar Anantharaman, Sherry Jacob-Phillips and Aditya Soni